cu-mkp/fieldnotes-restructuring/README.md

 - create user-friendly and complete index of pages
 - ensure pages are as complete as possible (internal links, images) and maintain page html in most sustainable way possible

-# Summary of tasks and progress
+## Summary of tasks and progress

-For
+For fieldnotes originally from the wiki:
+- Within the wiki, the pages were organized as follows:
+     - Semester + Year
+     -